What is a Fast Funds card?

 You and your teen can check the card balance by logging onto www.ftb.com/fastfunds, or by calling 888-222-5056.

 It is important to know that some merchants, such as restaurants , reserve more money (up to 20% more) than your teen may actually plan to spend.
 They do this to cover variable costs, such as tips or a tank of gas.
 Make sure your balance can accommodate the additional 20%, or else your transaction may be declined.
-Within three days, the reserve is cancelled and the funds become available again on the Fast Funds card.
+Within three days, the reserve is cancelled and the reserved funds over the actual transaction amount become available again on the Fast Funds card.

 If you use your card at the fuel pump, the authorization and hold amount could be as much as $75.
 If you do not have that amount available on your card, the transaction may be declined.
 It is recommended that you pay inside at the counter.
 This will allow the exact amount of your purchase to be deducted from your available balance.